iluwatar/java-design-patterns/builder/README.md

 > The builder pattern is an object creation software design pattern with the intentions of finding a solution to the telescoping constructor antipattern.

-That said, let's clarify what telescoping constructor antipattern is.
-At one point or the other, we have all seen a constructor like below:
+With that in mind, let's explain what the telescoping constructor antipattern is.
+At some point, we have all encountered a constructor like the one below:

 ```java
 public Hero(Profession profession,String name,HairType hairType,HairColor hairColor,Armor armor,Weapon weapon){